Tell your story

 Story Guidelines

-• You should be prepared to deliver it to a friendly and supportive audience without notes.
+You should be prepared to deliver it to a friendly and supportive audience preferably without notes.
+Some people find props helpful, including projected images and illustrations.

 Please note that our evenings are curated and that we seek to offer our audiences a balance of stories and experiences.
-We cannot therefore guarantee a speaking slot to everyone who submits a story summary for a regular event or a tour event.
+We cannot therefore guarantee a speaking slot to everyone who submits a story summary.
 If this happens – don’t worry – keep trying – that story or another one may be suitable on another occasion.

 TSL actively promotes diversity and as a consequence no story will be selected that promotes discrimination, harassment or victimisation on grounds of age, caring responsibilities, disability, gender, nationality, race, religious belief (or no belief), sexual orientation socio-economic class or trans and whether such an identity is actual or perceived or whether this is by association with persons from any of these equality strands.
 We state this to be clear as these are values that we hold dear.

-Please submit a summary of the whole story to truestorieslive@gmail.com as soon as you can and preferably at least 7 days before the date of the event.
+Please submit a summary of your story to truestorieslive@gmail.com as soon as you can and preferably 7 days before the date of the event.
 (A few sentences will be sufficient).
+Alternatively, Lucy will be happy to have a chat with you about your story if you email truestorieslive@gmail.com and arrange a time for this.
 You will be told as soon as possible before the event whether your story has been chosen.
-Some events may involve entries being drawn from a hat on the night.
-The event publicity will make it clear if that will be the case.

 You also agree to your name and likeness being used for reasonable promotional purposes including use on social media platforms.